Make a Referral

 Parole Reentry Services

 Advocates also provides reentry navigation services to the Parole Board.
 Reentry navigator staff are embedded in the Parole Region 4 and Region 9 Offices in Framingham and Worcester.
-Like the WISR project, parole reentry navigators use a comprehensive case management model that includes collaboration and coordination with prisons, jails, post-release community supervision, and community-based social and health service providers at the three stages of service delivery: in-reach at the Parole Transitional Treatment Program, community transition, and community integration
+Parole reentry navigators use a comprehensive case management model that includes collaboration and coordination with prisons, jails, post-release community supervision, and community-based social and health service providers at the three stages of service delivery: in-reach at the Parole Transitional Treatment Program, community transition, and community integration.

 First Offender Driver Alcohol Education